Lumi-supercomputer/lumi-userguide/docs/storage/parallel/lustre.md

   filenames, directories, access permissions, and file layout
 - One or more **object storage servers (OSS)** that store file data on one or more **object storage targets (OST)**
-- **Clients** that access and use the data
+- **Clients**  are compute, visualisation or login nodes that access and use the data

 ## File Striping

 One of the main factors leading to the high performance of Lustre file systems is the ability to stripe data across multiple storage targets (OSTs).
 This means that files are split into chunks which are then distributed among the OSTs.
-Read and write operations on striped files will access multiple OST's concurrently.
+Read and write operations on striped files will access multiple OSTs concurrently.
-As a result, I/O performance is improved since writing or reading from multiple OST's simultaneously increases the available I/O bandwidth.
+As a result, I/O performance is improved since writing or reading from multiple OSTs simultaneously increases the available I/O bandwidth.

 <figure>
   <img src="/assets/images/lustre-striping.svg" width="600px">